Kuggo/TickNet/README.md

 - `<bits>` represents how many bits the I/O ports are.
 Currently there is support for: `4b`, `8b`, `16b`
 - `<extras>` are for any other adapters to the interface.
 There can be multiple ones combined:
 	- `<stream>` it makes the network interface work with streams instead of packets
-	- `<xports>` it uses the version that has extra ports for each common command.
+	- `<lports>` it uses the version that has less ports for each common command.

 ---
 # Ticknet in 5 mins